divya-akula/divyaakula/_pages/policy.md

 Last updated: February 27, 2022

-4DCu.be does not collect any data on users.
+we does not collect any data on users.
 Furthermore, no third party libraries that create cookies, without asking a user's consent in accordance with the current GDPR legislation, are included.